 Phase V Started in August 2015 and has been completed by meeting the target of installing 100 more hand water pumps in remote villages of Punjab and Sindh states of Pakistan.

-During Phase VI we are also supporting large scale water supply projects for whole villages near Abbottabad, Pakistan.
+During Phase VIII we are also supporting large scale water supply projects for whole villages near Abbottabad, Pakistan.
 This project in collaboration with Pravalli Welfare Trust of Pakistan uses a large motorized pump to fill a water tank built in the center of village.
 Otherwise, these villages need to walk miles in hilly areas to fetch water from natural springs.

 RELIEF AND REHAB ASIA INC.